 Improved access to parkland is needed south/central Tualatin, where developed parks are lacking.
-The City should explore expanding school partnerships to meet park and sport field needs.
+The City should explore expanding school partnerships and may consider prioritizing greenway and trail development to address these needs.

-- Explore the joint use of outdoor recreation facilities at Byrom Elementary, in addition to the existing cross-country trail - Explore the acquisition of property adjacent to Tualatin Elementary School for sports field development
+- Connect existing trail segments to improve recreation opportunities and access to nearby schools, natural areas, retail services, medical, and public facilities - Explore the joint use of outdoor recreation facilities at Byrom Elementary, in addition to the existing cross-country trail - Explore the acquisition of property adjacent to Tualatin Elementary School for sports field development